Chalarangelo/30-seconds-of-code/snippets/sortedIndex.md

 tags: array,math,intermediate
 ---

-Returns the lowest index at which value should be inserted into array in order to maintain its sort order.
+Finds the lowest index at which a value should be inserted into an array in order to maintain its sorting order.

-- Check if the array is sorted in descending order (loosely).
+- Loosely check if the array is sorted in descending order.
 - Use `Array.prototype.findIndex()` to find the appropriate index where the element should be inserted.

 ```js